GChristensen/feedxcavator2/README.md

 # feedxcavator2

 This thing is able to convert anything to RSS with an arbitrary level of fine-tuning by using CSS selectors.
-It's also possible to program arbitrary feed-extraction process in a simple Clojure-based DSL directly in the web ui.
+It's also possible to program an arbitrary feed-extraction process in a simple Clojure-based DSL directly in the web ui.
 Because it's designed as a Google App Engine application, it's troublesome to create a GAE account, upload GAE applications and analyze web pages manually to craft necessary CSS selectors, probably no one would use the app except me, so here is what it looks like:

 <a href="https://github.com/GChristensen/feedxcavator2/blob/master/img/xcavator.png" target="_blank"><img src="https://github.com/GChristensen/feedxcavator2/blob/master/img/xcavator_thumb.png" /></a>&nbsp;&nbsp;<a href="https://github.com/GChristensen/feedxcavator2/blob/master/img/custom.png" target="_blank"><img src="https://github.com/GChristensen/feedxcavator2/blob/master/img/custom_thumb.png" /></a>

+tl&dr: this is not an RSS aggregator, but an RSS producer that is able to trasform any site to RSS.

 ### Supported CSS Subset

-Only the following CSS capabilities are supported by __feedxcavator__ CSS
+Only the following CSS capabilities are currently supported by __feedxcavator__:
-selectors:

 <pre>
 * Elements:                     div